graphql-nexus/nexus-plugin-prisma/README.md

 ### Simple Computed Fields

-You can add (computed) fields to a Prisma model using the standard GraphQL Nexus API.
+You can add computed fields to a GraphQL object using the standard GraphQL Nexus API.

 ```ts
 objectType({